Mitigating Undesired Conditions in Flexible Production with Product-Process-Resource Asset Knowledge Graphs: Introduction

 However, such an increased flexibility brought by Industry 4.0 or smart manufacturing presents significant challenges to traditional quality assurance and error diagnostic methodologies~\cite{Wehner2023Interactive}.
 Unlike conventional manufacturing systems that relied on repeatable production sequences executed on identical machines with standardized processes, modern cyber-physical production systems (CPPSs) exhibit dynamic behavior patterns that complicate the testing or commissioning processes, fault detection, and quality control on the system level.
 The inherent variability in flexible manufacturing makes traditional statistical process control methods inadequate for comprehensive quality management as products are frequently produced on different machines/resources with various production processes, making production processes hard to repeat and significantly more difficult to test and fine-tune.
 As flexible use cases make it no longer efficient or even feasible to rely on traditional Ishikawa/fishbone diagrams~\cite{Winkler2021Risk}, industrial practitioners require more versatile, flexible, and dynamic models and approaches for operations support and quality assurance.

 To cope with all these challenges and constraints, we designed a semantic model realizing the product--process--resource (PPR) asset knowledge graph (AKG).
-The proposed combined model fulfills the following requirements that are based on recommendations from industrial practitioners: \begin{itemize} \item Req.
+The proposed combined model fulfills the following requirements, substantiated by recommendations from industrial partner practitioners: \begin{itemize} \item Req.
 1 -- Model ability to represent flexible Industry~4.0 production of products with highly automated production resources, adopting principles of skill-based engineering; \item Req.
 2 -- Model ability to represent undesired conditions relevant for production system engineering in terms of plausible causes and effects; \item Req.
 3 -- Support for efficient interaction with human engineers and operators via LLMs/chatbots. \end{itemize}

-The motivation for the PPR-AKG approach comes from lessons learned in one of our projects: automated robotic disassembly of used electric vehicle batteries and their remanufacturing~\cite{Chigbu2024EVBattRemanufacturing} for stationary energy storages.
-This particular use case involves highly variable input product and material states, affecting subsequent processes, and complex quality assessment procedures.
+The PPR-AKG approach has been used for handing our laboratory prototype over to an industrial vendor in a project: Automated robotic disassembly of used electric vehicle batteries and their remanufacturing~\cite{Chigbu2024EVBattRemanufacturing} for stationary energy storages~\cite{Strakosova2024ETFAPoPAN}.
+This use case involves highly variable input product and material states, affecting subsequent processes, and complex quality assessment procedures.